 - telemetry: Will show all telemetry devices that are supported by Rally. - tracks: Will show all tracks that are supported by Rally.
-As this may depend on the Elastic-search version that you want to benchmark, you can specify --distribution-version and also --distribution-repository as additional options. - pipelines: Will show all pipelines that are supported by Rally. - races: Will show all races that are currently stored.
-This is only needed for the tournament mode and it will also only work if you have setup Rally so it supports tournaments. - cars: Will show all cars that are supported by Rally (i.e. Elasticsearch configurations).
+As this may depend on the Elastic-search version that you want to benchmark, you can specify -distribution-version and also -distribution-repository as additional options. - pipelines: Will show all pipelines that are supported by Rally. - races: Will show all races that are currently stored.
+This is only needed for the tournament mode and it will also only work if you have setup Rally so it supports tournaments. - cars: Will show all cars that are supported by Rally (i.e. Elasticsearch configurations). - facts: Will show facts about the hardware and software configuration.
+This helps you sharing the results with others via https://github.com/elastic/rally-results.